 Your browser cannot find our style and presentation information.
 Youâ€™re welcome to use the page as is, or upgrade your browser to its latest version.
 See your browserâ€™s website for more information.

 Over the past five years, Hamilton County Commissioner Chris Monzel challenged every department in county government to deliver essential public services while holding a tight rein on costs.
 As President of the Board, Chris will maintain a focus on fiscal responsibility by keeping taxes low and cutting the red tape for businesses planning to expand or relocate in Hamilton County.
-Commissioner Monzel's success in right-sizing government has prepared the county to prosper as the economy shows early signs of recovery.
+Commissioner Monzel's success in right-sizing government has prepared the county to prosper as the economy is beginning to show steady growth.

 In addition to his duties as commission president, Chris also serves as Chairman of the Hamilton County Emergency Management Agency Executive Committee, Chairman of the Hamilton County Family and Children First Council, is a member of the Hamilton County Transportation Improvement District, Investment Advisory Committee and the Southwest Ohio Region Workforce Investment Board.